DocumentationAPI Reference

 1. The merchant sends a getRates request to the getRates API.

-2. The getRates API will respond with a the full list of the currencies and their FX rates that are enabled in your Reach account.
+2. The getRates API will respond with a full list of the currencies and their FX rates enabled in your Reach account.

 3. The merchant displays a currency selector utilizing the getRates response details.